unm-historiography/metahistory/essays/modern/Historiography-Under-the-Third-Reich.md

   image-url="mmendoza-treischke.jpg"
   source-url="https://commons.wikimedia.org/wiki/File:Heinrich_von_Treitschke_im_H%C3%B6rsaal.jpg"
 %}

-German professors were held in great esteem by the public and could easily enter decision-making roles in German society if they wished (Sims, 247).
-In a 1951 survey, for example, university professor was chosen as the most prestigious profession (Dahrendorf, 81).
-In light of this commanding prestige, German professors were in prime position to encourage opposition to the Nazi movement and later the regime, particularly historians as the foremost scholars of the relationship between power and the state (Sims, 247).
-German universities were world-renowned and long considered some of the best as pillars of serious scholarship and free association.

 In spite of this, the reaction of historians to the crumbling of German democracy and the establishment of a one-party dictatorship was rather muted.
 Although not a single professor of history was a member of the Nazi party before 1933 (Lambert, 555), none left voluntarily after the takeover and there were only very limited dismissals by Nazi officials, mostly of Jewish professors (Schulze, 25, 28).
 There was no need for a widespread “purge.”
 Only a handful of historians deviated from the conservative consensus of the profession, a consensus that proved amply compatible with the National Socialist movement.